This post brought to you by CORT. The content and opinions expressed below are that of The Busy Budgeter.

 Don’t get me wrong: It functions just fine, and it’s served us well.
 But now that we’re debt free, we really wanted to invest in making the room a little more inviting.
 We also wanted to make the room more functional overall.

-While we wanted an attractive room with quality pieces that will last us awhile, we didn’t want to have spend a fortune on the redesign.
+While we wanted an attractive room with budget buys and quality pieces that will last us awhile, we didn’t want to have spend a fortune on the redesign.
 Because we still wanted it to be budget-friendly, we had to be very intentional in our process.

 These are the steps we took to makeover our room on a budget.